 “A CSP system is more complex because it is essentially an actual plant and not just a panel,” explains Antonio Rinaldi, ENEA and Coordinator of Nextower.
 “The problem with solar energy is that it is intermittent, and you need the sun.
 In the same way, photovoltaics uses batteries, CSP requires storage modules for high-temperature heat.
 With CSP, you can load up energy during the day, and unload it during the night.”

 The purpose of the Nextower project is to develop new materials and components that are commercially viable and can enhance the performance of CSP systems, raising the temperature of the stored heat from the current level of 550°C up to 750°.
-Together with 19 participants from across Europe – including Sandvik Materials Technology, and its leading industrial heating brand Kanthal – the project has built two demonstration plants: one for ceramic receivers, which is currently being tested in Spain; and one for energy storage (called SOLEAD) which is currently being tested in Italy.
+Together with 19 participants from across Europe – including Alleima, and its leading industrial heating brand Kanthal – the project has built two demonstration plants: one for ceramic receivers, which is currently being tested in Spain; and one for energy storage (called SOLEAD) which is currently being tested in Italy.
 Alleima is contributing to the latter.

 The project has contributed to developing a new alloy material that could enable the use of molten lead as a heat storage fluid.
 Ordinarily, molten salt would be used for this purpose however it cannot handle temperatures in excess of 550°C, and Nextower’s demonstration plant needs the heat transfer fluid to work at over 800 °C in order to power applications such as gas turbines or process heat for industries.

-Over the past ten years – prior to the Nextower project - Kanthal had been attempting to redesign the composition of one of its current alloys so that it would not brittle at lower operating temperatures while maintaining the same corrosion resistance properties.
-It is based on Kanthal’s original iron-chromium-aluminium (FeCrAl) resistance heating alloy – a 90-year-old alloy on which the company was first built on.
+Over the past years – prior to the Nextower project - Kanthal had been attempting to redesign the composition of one of its current alloys so that it would not brittle at lower operating temperatures while maintaining the same corrosion resistance properties.
+It is based on Kanthal’s original iron-chromium-aluminum (FeCrAl) resistance heating alloy – a 90-year-old alloy on which the company was first built on.
 The purpose was to create a new alloy for energy applications where highly corrosive environments were an issue.

-“At Kanthal, we are always open to testing new things, and seeing how our materials can be used and modified for new opportunities,” says Jesper Ejenstam, Senior R&D Engineer at Kanthal, who first became aware of Nextower through his association with the KTH Royal Institute of Technology in Stockholm – another participant in the project.
+“At Kanthal, we are always open to testing new things, and seeing how our materials can be used and modified for new opportunities,” says Jesper Ejenstam, Head of R&D Engineer at Kanthal, who first became aware of Nextower through his association with the KTH Royal Institute of Technology in Stockholm – another participant in the project.